g-clef/g-clef.github.io/lab/lxd.md

 other things talk to it).
 In fact, LXD builds in an "Overlay" network where it assigns IP addresses to it's nodes and handles routing traffic between them automatically.

-### Now, we install.
+### Tonight, we install.

-As mentioned in the hardware section, I have 3 drives on my lab machines: the OS, and 2 RAID-1 volumes (called, creatively, "data1" and "data2").
+I have 3 RAID-1 volumes on each machine: the OS, and 2 storage volumes (called, creatively, "data1" and "data2").
 What I'm going to do is make "data1" and "data2" the storage locations for the lxd daemon.
 I'm also going to configure LXD in a cluster, so that the two systems will share resources between them when deciding where to launch a new container or VM.

-So what did I do:

-First note: I had to install LXD via Ubuntu's *snap* system.
+Aside: I had to install LXD via Ubuntu's *snap* system.
 For reasons that I understand, but find regrettable, Ubuntu is trying to move everything away from the debian-based *apt* system and over to *snap*.
 This means that projects like LXD will really only appear in the *snap*.
 My 18.04 systems didn't already have snap installed, so I had to do: